 As Congress prepares to enter a lame-duck session following yesterday’s midterm elections, it has a rare opportunity to pass bipartisan legislation that will help reform our criminal justice system and end mass incarceration.
 And sentencing reform must be included in any meaningful effort to reduce the number of people entering the federal prison system.

 In recent years, mass incarceration has emerged as among the defining civil rights issues of our time.
 The United States has less than five percent of the global population but almost 25 percent of its prison population.
 That translates to a total of 1.46 million prisoners in the country currently serving time.
 The federal prison population has risen by more than 700 percent since 1980, and federal prison spending has increased by nearly 600 percent.
-That growth has disproportionally affected African Americans, Native Americans, and Latinos.
+That growth has disproportionally affected Black, Native, and Latino Americans.

 Overly harsh prison sentences helped create the mass incarceration crisis

 One major catalyst for mass incarceration was the creation of federal mandatory minimum sentences.
 These laws, which set fixed minimum sentences for certain crimes, have contributed to a surge in recent decades of unnecessarily harsh prison sentences.
 In addition, more than two thirds of federal prisoners serving a life sentence or virtual life sentence have been convicted of non-violent crimes.

 Not only are long prison sentences often unnecessarily harsh – they are also largely ineffective.
 Researchers have found that overly harsh sentences have done little to reduce crime.
 In fact, in some cases, longer prison stays can actually increase the likelihood of people returning to criminal activity.
 In addition, these sentences disproportionately impact people of color and low-income communities.

 There’s already an outline in place for Congress to act on sentencing reform